furudean/webchain/doc/spec.md

 The webchain isn't very fun on its own.
 Visualization software will have to be created to traverse the graph and display it in a meaningful way.
-This includes handling of historical states, offline nodes, and other metadata.
+This includes handling of historical states, non-indexed nodes, and other metadata.

-The webchain root should be treated as a starting point for discovering the rest of the chain.
+The webchain seed should be treated as a starting point for discovering the rest of the chain.
 A web page or application should be created to visualize the chain and allow users to navigate it.

 Discoverability may be an issue, as visitors of any given node will have to know the webchain exists to browse it.
-Members should thus be encouraged to link back to the webchain root node or other representations available.
+Members should thus be encouraged to link back to the webchain seed node or other representations available.

 If all parts work well together, a fun and dangerous social experiment will emerge.